Corporate Enforcement & Inspection Policy

 c.
 Still no improvement?
 Now we will consider taking enforcement action.
 Timescales for action will depend on the risk identified, legal requirements and the agreed preferences of residents and businesses.

-12. However, we has a zero tolerance approach to and reserves the right to take immediate, formal enforcement action in cases including (but not limited to):
+12. However, we have a zero tolerance approach to and reserves the right to take immediate, formal enforcement action in cases including (but not limited to):

 a.
 Deliberate, fraudulent or criminal activity or when people deliberately undermine or play the system (for example: planning or licensing regimes).